Acry/python-starter/README.md

 Simple Python kickoff

+## About Python

-Python is a general-purpose, multi-paradigm, interpreted programming language,  with a dynamic, strong typing system.
+general-purpose, multi-paradigm, interpreted programming language.
+Dynamic, strong typing.
 To support developers is aims for reflection.

 Reflective programming or reflection is the ability of a process to examine, introspect, and modify its own structure and behavior.

 ## Installing Python on Arch-Linux

+Should come with most Linux distributions.

 `sudo pacman -S python`
 The python package installs CPython.